chinanf-boy/awesome-stars/README.md

 - [ndb](https://github.com/GoogleChromeLabs/ndb) - ndb is an improved debugging experience for Node.js, enabled by Chrome DevTools
 - [learnstorybook.com](https://github.com/chromaui/learnstorybook.com) - Static site and content for Learn Storybook
 - [cryptocurrency-icons](https://github.com/atomiclabs/cryptocurrency-icons) - A set of icons for all the main cryptocurrencies and altcoins, in a range of styles and sizes.
-- [rawgit](https://github.com/rgrove/rawgit) - Serves files from raw.githubusercontent.com, but with the correct content types.
+- [rawgit](https://github.com/rgrove/rawgit) - Served files from raw.githubusercontent.com, but with the correct content types.
 - [jasper](https://github.com/jasperapp/jasper) - Jasper - A flexible and powerful issue reader for GitHub
 - [phenomenon](https://github.com/vaneenige/phenomenon) - ⚡️ A fast 2kB low-level WebGL API.
 - [vue-wait](https://github.com/f/vue-wait) - Complex Loader and Progress Management for Vue/Vuex and Nuxt Applications